skyssolutions/lynxchan/Readme.md

 4. Having a modular front-end so people can easily create and use different templates.

 # Required software
 * [Io.js](http://iojs.org), I suggest installing from source code.
 Just remember to checkout the latest tag instead of using the latest commit.
+I recommend using version 2.5.0 for production.
+I had random crashes with both 3.2.0 and 3.3.0.
 * [MongoDB](https://www.mongodb.org/)
 * [ImageMagick](http://www.imagemagick.org/script/index.php)
 * [ffmpeg](https://www.ffmpeg.org/) if mediaThumb setting is enabled.
 Requires zlib-devel on centOS.